 Classifying cases and counting days differs for each system, and it’s one of the many factors that could determine whether you add a case to an OSHA log, file a workers’ comp claim, neither, or both.

-OSHA’s definition of “days away from work” and “job transfer or restriction” may or may not match the state’s workers’ compensation policy.
+OSHA’s definition of “days away from work” and “job transfer or restriction” may or may not match the state’s workers’ compensation laws.
 For example, in a workers’ compensation claim, lost time may not exist until after a waiting period.
 The waiting period may or may not include the period of testing and initial quarantine after testing depending on the state’s rules.

 What’s more, OSHA covers calendar days in which an employee cannot work, and workers’ compensation only covers missed workdays.
 OSHA also doesn’t count electing not to provide an alternative to work against the organization whereas a workers’ compensation policy might do that.

 In April 2020, OSHA moved to compel all health care, emergency response, and correctional institution employers to record their COVID-19 cases.
-All other employers must record cases when reasonable and available evidence exists that the case is work-related.

 While your clients may not need to record every confirmed COVID-19 case on your log, they must investigate work-relatedness in all cases.

 We want to reiterate that this applies to cases deemed to be work-related according to OSHA guidelines.
-To determine work-relatedness, your clients will need to investigate every positive COVID-19 case on their worksite.
+To determine work-relatedness, your clients will need to investigate positive COVID-19 case on their worksite.